apollo

 caution

-LEVONORGESTREL to be taken with caution, especially if you have a history of kidney diseases/conditions.
-The dose may have to be adjusted by your doctor.
+Levonorgestrel to be taken with caution, especially if you have a history of kidney diseases.
+Your doctor may have to adjust the dose.

 • Safety Warning